 Office of the Water Engineer Supervisory Structure

-The Water Engineer is the supervisor of all employees of the Office of the Water Engineer, but can delegate temporary, short-term, or long-term supervisory responsibilities to staff as needed.The Water Engineer receives direction from the Board and is supervised by the Board Chair and Board Vice-Chair for purposes of these personnel policies.
+The Water Engineer is the supervisor of all the employees of the Office of the Water Engineer, but can delegate temporary, short-term, or long-term supervisory responsibilities to staff as needed.
+Delegations of long-term supervisory responsibilities will be documented in an employees job description or amendment attached to their job description.
+Delegations cannot include disciplinary responsibilities beyond documentation and reporting to the Water Engineer.
+The Water Engineer receives direction from the Board and is supervised by the Board Chair and Board Vice-Chair for purposes of these personnel policies.

 Important Acronyms and Terms